annaS000/stock-analysis/README.md

 2. How do these pros and cons apply to refactoring the original VBA script?

     * Since we have practiced refactoring code on a small scale, there wasn't much of a risk to refactoring the code.
-If we were given even greater sheets to work with, there is a stronger chance of causing issues with the code that may not have been an issue otherwise.
+If we were given an even greater amount of sheets to work with, there is a stronger chance of causing issues with the code that may not have been an issue otherwise.
-    * Additionally, the refactoring of this code did not take long since there was only a short length to be changed.
+    * The refactoring of this code did not take long since there was only a short length to be changed.
 For this project, we made a couple changes such as:
         * Creating a `tickerIndex` to be incremented in the loop
         * Declaring arrays `Dim tickerVolumes(12) As Long, tickerStartingPrices(12), tickerEndingPrices(12) As Single` that use data types that limit the number of bytes being to reduce the amount of data processed at a time.
         * Eliminating the need for a `Nested For Loop`.